Q: What makes this Partnership different from similar efforts to solve the affordable housing crisis?

 Q: How will the Partnership make sure that large and small community developers will be able to benefit from available products and funds?

-The Partnership’s Investment Fund will engage mission-aligned developers of all sizes.
+The Partnership’s Bay’s Future Fund will engage mission-aligned developers of all sizes.
 Several products have been designed for smaller developers who have historically faced barriers to accessing capital.
 As the Partnership grows, we will actively seek and incorporate community feedback to ensure we are promoting equitable, diverse solutions to the housing crisis.

 Q: Can you speak to the role of tech companies in this crisis?